 Help to buy and shared ownership in London

 With prices in London being higher than the rest of the country, there are some slight differences when attempting to buy in the capital.
-Whilst the average price of a property in the UK is around £230,000, first time buyers in London are looking at property prices of an average of £410,000.
+Whilst the average price of a property in the UK is around £269,150, First Time Buyers in London are looking at property prices of an average of £496,066.
 As such, some of the schemes have adapted to encourage those looking to buy in London.
-The shared equity scheme, for example, will offer a loan of 40 percent of the property value, instead of the 20 percent offered across the rest of the UK.
+The shared equity scheme, for example, will offer a loan of 40% of the property value, instead of the 20% offered across the rest of the UK.

 Special shared ownership schemes

 Certain groups of people have access to shared ownership schemes with preferential conditions.
-For people aged over 55, the Older People’s Shared Ownership (OPSO) scheme allows you to buy a percentage of your home between 25 per cent and a maximum of 75 per cent.
+For people aged over 55, the Older People’s Shared Ownership (OPSO) scheme allows you to buy a percentage of your home between 25% and a maximum of 75%.
 As with other shared ownership you pay proportional rent on the remainder.
-The greater the ownership share the less rent you have to pay, and once you own 75 per cent you no longer have to pay rent.
+The greater the ownership share the less rent you have to pay, and once you own 75% you no longer have to pay rent.